Bihar govt recommends CBI probe into death of NEET aspirant in Patna | Law-Order

 Bihar govt recommends CBI probe into death of NEET aspirant in Patna

-The Bihar government recommended a CBI probe into the recent death of an 18-year-old NEET aspirant in Patna, Deputy Chief Minister Samrat Choudhary said on Saturday.
-The parents of the NEET aspirant in Bihar on Saturday alleged that the state police was trying to hush up the matter by denying sexual assault and claiming that it was a case of suicide.
+The Bihar government recommended a CBI probe into the recent death of a female NEET aspirant in Patna, Deputy Chief Minister Samrat Choudhary said on Saturday.
+The state home department also issued a notification recommending a CBI probe into the case under the provisions of the Delhi Special Police Establishment DSPE Act, which governs the functioning of the countrys premier investigation agency.

 - Country: